cisagov/ScubaGoggles/docs/usage/Parameters.md

                         The name of the Rego output json in --outputpath.
 Defaults to TestResults.
   --outputreportfilename
                         The name of the main html file homepage created in --outputpath.
 Defaults to BaselineReports.
-  --omitsudo            This switch prevents running the OPA executable with sudo.
   --quiet               This switch suppresses automatically launching a web browser to open the html report output
                         and the loading bar output.
   --debug               This switch is used to print debugging information for OPA.